umccr/RNAsum/fusions/README.md

 JAFFA [ref](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-015-0167-x) compares a cancer transcriptome to the reference transcriptome, rather than the genome, where the cancer transcriptome is inferred using long reads directly or by de novo assembling short reads.
 It is a multi-step pipeline that takes raw RNA-Seq reads and outputs a set of candidate fusion genes along with their cDNA breakpoint sequences.

+**Pipeline summary**

+1. RNAseq reads are first filtered to remove intronic and intergenic reads.
+2. Assembly is recommended if the read length is less than 50bp.
+3. The resulting tumour sequences are then aligned to the reference transcriptome and those that align to multiple genes are selected.
+These contigs make up a set of initial candidate fusions.
+4. Next, the pipeline counts the number of reads or read pairs that span the breakpoint.
+5. Candidated are then aligned to the human genome to determine genomic coordinates of the breakpoint.
+6. Further selection and candidate classifcation is carried out using parameters such as genomic gap size, supporting reads and alignment of breakpoints to exon-exon boundaries.
+7. A final list of candidate fusions are reported along with their sequence.

 I am installing it in `/data/cephfs/punim0010/projects/Kanwal_Jaffa/`.

 **Pointers**